Here’s how to stop concealer from settling in creases and lines with super 13 effective tips you need to try!

 TIP#7.
 APPLY YOUR FOUNDATION THE RIGHT WAY

-This because you will only be applying extra layers of makeup and this will cause your concealer to crease and look cakey.
+This is because you will only be applying extra layers of makeup, and this will cause your concealer to crease and look cakey.

 Related Makeup post: The Ultimate Foundation guide for beginners